-Gaeumannomyces graminis is a soil fungus which infects the roots of wheat, on which it forms a characteristic black superficial mycelium.
+Gaeumannomyces graminis is a soil fungus which infects the roots of barley, on which it forms a characteristic black superficial mycelium.
 The infection may spread to the collar and lower leaf sheaths.
 The root system is partly or entirely destroyed, and infected plants produce bleached inflorescence (whiteheads) with no grain (take-all), especially under hot dry conditions.
 The fungus persists as saprophytic mycelium in crop debris, which infects new roots directly.
 There is no air-borne phase (see eyespot).
 Infection tends to occur as patches in the crop.
-Take-all is one of the most serious causes of yield loss in intensive cereal crops, and is the principal reason why it is not GPP to grow wheat continuously.
+Take-all is one of the most serious causes of yield loss in intensive wheat crops, but is less important on barley.

 As a root-infecting soil fungus, G. graminis is practically inaccessible to treatment with fungicides.
-Because the fungus does not persist very long in debris, control is readily achieved by crop rotation.
+Because the fungus does not persist very long in debris, control is achieved by crop rotation.